cambrozak/bpl001/doc/syllabus.md

 to fundamental concepts and practical application of tools and techniques for building robotic systems in order to inspire further study and participation in High School and College programs.

-Hands-on laboratory exercises and short lectures will explore programming, circuits, embedded systems, motors, sensors and servos.
+Hands-on laboratory exercises and short lectures explore programming, circuits, embedded systems, motors, sensors and servos.

 ##Prerequisites